 Additionally, Silverstack lets the user create a folder structure in its library for organizing ingested assets inside the application.
 The structure of the Silverstack library does not necessarily relate to the structure on the drive.

 But the folder structure in the Silverstack library can also be used as path wildcards.
 For example, you can use the path wildcard “Library Folder Name” to offload media into an equally named folder on your drive.

 In a Nutshell…

-It makes sense to invest some time to think about and communicate the right folder structure for managing film data on set.
-Having everybody on the same page who needs to work with the files is the most important task to accomplish.
-In addition, a well-designed folder structure can also be self explanatory and useful for everybody else getting involved later on in the production pipeline.
+It makes sense to invest some time thinking about and communicating the right folder structure for managing film data on set.
+Having everybody who needs to work with the files on the same page is the most important task.
+In addition, a well-designed folder structure can also be self-explanatory and useful for anybody else getting involved later on in the production pipeline.